redis/lettuce/README.md

     }, key);
 ```

-Streaming happens real-time to the redis responses.
+Streaming happens real-time to the Redis responses.
 The method call (future) completes after the last call to the StreamingChannel.

 Sentinel